 There’s a lot to be said for loyalty, but it’s not the best quality to bring to your relationship with a deodorant, particularly if you’ve been using the same spray or stick since you were young.
 There are many more brands to choose from now than there were then, and we know a lot more about deodorants than we used to.

-The Groom+Style team has learned a lot, too, while putting together our reviews of the top 5 best deodorants for men.
+The Groom+Style team for art of skin care has learned a lot, too, while putting together our reviews of the top 5 best deodorants for men.
 And it’s stuff you really ought to know before reaching for your usual brand on the drugstore shelf.

 Your Favorite Deodorant May Not Be The Best Choice

 In the years since you settled on your preferred brand, scientists have discovered important information about the materials used in many underarm products – and the long-lasting effects they can have on your health.
 A number of newer, natural deodorants work just as well without a scent that “drowns out” your cologne.
 And dermatologists warn that skin can build up a resistance to the ingredients in a deodorant, causing it to lose its effectiveness.
 Many experts suggest changing things up every year or so.

 With all of those factors in mind, it might be time to consider a new brand instead of an old favorite.